 Nothing seems to challenge the amateur cook more than bread-making.
-Even the daring ones would try their luck with cakes, but for some reason will be intimidated when presented with the mixture of flour, water and yeast; which is basically all bread is.
+Even the daring ones who would try their luck with cakes, but for some reason will be intimidated when presented with the mixture of flour, water and yeast; which is basically all bread is.

 I confess that my experiments in the art and science of bread-making have not been without failures: sometimes impressive successes, sometimes embarrassing failures.
 This should not scare us, however.
 Bakery is a noble profession that requires years of training and dedication, whatever success we achieve will be impressive in itself.
 Furthermore, the ingredients in bread are so common and cheap that anyone can afford some experimentation, and throwing away a bad batch.

 One of the things that make bread-making a somewhat difficult proposition is that, besides an art, it is also a science (of sorts).
 The right ingredients, in the right balance are the cornerstone of this branch of cookery.
 It is a bit difficult to predict exactly the proportions of ingredients because it may vary depending on a number of factors (which is where experience comes handy).
-Below we have some suggestions for those that dare try baking their own bread

 Not all ovens are the same.
 A professional bakery oven is capable of reaching and sustaining very high temperatures.
-To improve your chances pre-heat your oven with at least 30 minutes in advance, domestic ovens don’t reach the target temperature inmediately.
+To improve your chances pre-heat your oven with at least 30 minutes in advance, domestic ovens don’t reach the target temperature immediately.
 The smaller the oven, the lower the temperature to avoid burning the crust while cooking the center.